krnb/noobsecblog/source/_posts/sqli-0x02.md

 ## Fin

+If you would like to learn more, you can move on to the third post - [SQL Injection 0x03 - Blind Boolean Attacks](/sqli-0x03)

-If some part of it feels unexplained or you did not understand, feel free to contact me :)
+If some part of this post feels unexplained or you did not understand, feel free to contact me :)
 Have a great day, take care, and hack the planet!